Roshanara Begum: Rise to power

 Eventually, Roshanara and Aurangzeb fell out with each other.
 Roshanara was rumored to have taken on lovers, which was not viewed well by Aurangzeb.
 Additionally, she ruled Aurangzeb's palace with an iron hand and with such flexibility and with the same will that she used in the war of succession and earned the hatred of all the wives of her brother.
 She also advised him on matters of state and accompanied him to important meetings and on several occasions spoke from behind her curtained sitting place.
 She even patronized the building of the Jama Masjid.

-In 1662, during Aurangzeb's sudden and severe illness, Roshanara Begum took charge of him and would not allow anyone except her confidants to meet him.
+In 1662, during Aurangzeb's sudden and severe illness, Roshanara Begum took charge of him and would not allow anyone except her confidants, to see him.
 Believing that there was no hope of her brother's survival, Roshanara took charge of the state.
 She even stole Aurangzeb's signet ring and forged a decree to deny his eldest son by his wife Nawab Bai any chance of succession.
 When Nawab Bai learned of this and complained, Roshanara became angry, seized her by the hair, and dragged her out of Aurangzeb's chamber.
-After Aurangzeb's recovery, she claimed that she wanted to prevent conspiracies and wars of succession so that chaos would not arise during his illness.
+After Aurangzeb's recovery, she claimed that wanted to prevent conspiracies and wars of succession so that chaos would not arise during his illness.
 She also had a love for gold and land, and accumulated wealth on a large scale, often by corrupt methods.
 This resulted in numerous complaints against her, none of which were brought to justice due to her position in the court.
 In addition, she blatantly misused the sweeping powers and privileges that Aurangzeb had granted her just before leaving for his long military campaign in the Deccan, to further her financial ends.

 Finally, in 1667/8, the period of Roshanara as the de facto co-ruler of the empire ended.
 Her enemies soon brought these acts of financial and moral turpitude to Aurangzeb's notice.
 Himself a very strict Muslim, Aurangzeb frowned on Roshanara's libertine lifestyle and her greedy nature.
 On his return to Delhi, he stripped Roshanara of her powers, banished her from his court, and ordered her to remain in seclusion and live a pious life in her garden palace, outside of Delhi.